mnikolop/wfm-dashboards/README.md

 ### Reports & Dashboards

+At this point only one report was made using the data generated.

+The reports were generated using Power BI.

 ---

 ## TODO

 1. make it so the scripts can be run continually to give the perception of real-time data generation, with append in the delta tables (instead of override).
 1. Add human error in schedules.
+1. Add time punch data.
+1. Add report data.

 ### Shifts